 Quince is also perfect for making a jam because it's already high in pectin, so no additional pectin is needed to thicken the consistency of the jam.

-I love pairing spice with sweet, and the hint of piney cardamom and rich cinnamon complement the quince perfectly.
-Add a little bit of crumbled feta on top of your jam and toast for a fantastic flavor combo!
+I love pairing spice with sweetness, and the hint of piney cardamom and rich cinnamon complement the quince perfectly.
+Add a bit of crumbled feta on your jam and toast for a fantastic flavor combo!
+You’ll want to try this cardamom fig jam if you’re impatiently waiting for quince season.

 Ingredients & Substitutions

-Cinnamon stick - For replacement you could use ground cinnamon, allspice, nutmeg, or clove.
-I prefer cinnamons sticks for their slow release of flavor, but choose your own adventure.
+Cinnamon stick – For a replacement, you could use ground cinnamon, allspice, nutmeg, or clove.
+I prefer cinnamon sticks for their slow release of flavor.

 Cardamom pods - the whole seeds in the cardamom pod infuse slowly into the jam instead of overpowering it as ground cardamom would.